EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ### Gen 2 right stick behaves differently from Gen 1

 That is intentional.
-Gen 1 uses BC's manual camera.
-Current supported Gen 2 hosts retain provider-owned manual input.
+Gen 1 and BC-directed CBE use BC manual control.
+Other supported Gen 2 hosts retain provider-owned manual input.

 ### A camera shot changes in a constrained environment